 We were casually cruising along, lost in thought when we suddenly spotted a massive boulder with a yellow plaque.
 Curious, we pulled over to take a look.

-To our surprise, we discovered that right there, in what felt like the middle of nowhere, was the center of Scotland!
+To our surprise, we discovered that, in what felt like the middle of nowhere, was the center of Scotland!
 Wow, the luck!

 Mind-boggling technicalities aside, the good folks in Newtonmore say that “Locals have always claimed that the centre point of Scotland, as defined by the most distant point from the North Sea and Atlantic Ocean, is just south of Newtonmore at Glentruim.”
 The massive rock, placed on the site in 2015 to commemorate the spot, is a testament to their belief.